Theme - Oracles of Annihilation

 - Magic-wielding infantry

 That's a very specific part of the legion's army, namely the Blighted Nyss infantries with magic ability or action.
 For units it has 3 good-to-excellent units, namely the Blackfrost Shard, the Hex Hunters and the Ice Witches.
 For solos it has some of the most valuable support solos in the form of the Sorceress&Hellion, and the Forsaken.
+The stable has been further extended by Thagrosh0 and Yssylla joining the theme.

 Here you have an unrestricted access for all the Minions who care (or dare) to serve Everblight.
 Note however that unlike other factions, we have no ranking-officer equivalents and there are scant few warlocks in the Legion who offer faction-independent buffs.
 The good news is that all the Minions become Blighted models, something that sits well with your Blight Archon's ability.